 Once you’re all set, test out the motion sensor.
 Try triggering it from different directions and distances, imagining how your audience may interact with your display.
 You may need to adjust the height and angle of your motion sensor to perfect the effect.

-To pre-order the Sprite Media Player with motion sensor, click here now!
+To order the Sprite Media Player with Motion Sensor, click here now!